Indra Wijaya

-Indra Wijaya (陳甲寅 (Chén Jiǎyín); born 16 March 1974) is a former badminton player who initially represented Indonesia and subsequently Singapore.
+Indra Wijaya (陳甲寅 (Chén Jiǎyín); born 16 March 1974) is a badminton player who initially represented Indonesia and subsequently Singapore.
 After his retirement, he started a new career as a coach.

+Career

 Wijaya was born in a badminton family, his sibling Candra, Rendra and Sandrawati was a former Indonesian player.
 Indra Wijaya played for Indonesia between 1995 and 2000; He was part of the national team that won the Thomas Cup in 1998.
-He subsequently moved to Singapore, becoming a citizen, and represented the country thereafter.
+He subsequently moved to Singapore, becoming a Singapore permanent resident, and represented the country thereafter.

 After his retirement, Wijaya started a new career as a coach at the Candra Wijaya International Badminton Centre, after that he was accepted as a men's singles coach in South Korean team.
 In 2016, he started coaching junior players in Malaysia.